 Unlike a normal filter which requires periodic replacement, the DPF has been designed to regenerate, or clean itself to maintain operating efficiency.
 The regeneration process takes place automatically.
 However, some driving conditions mean that you may need to support the regeneration process.

-If you drive only short distances or your journeys contain frequent stopping and starting, you must initiate the regeneration process if the information message
+If you drive only short distances or your journeys contain frequent stopping and starting, occasional trips with the following conditions could assist the regeneration process: